YoniCohen10/FPENN/README.md

 # FPENN
-Implementation of "FPENN****".
-This paper is under review in AAAI 2021 conference.
+Implementation of "FPENN Forest path encoding for neural networks".

+This paper accepted to Information Fusion.

 If you find this code useful in your research, please cite the paper: (TODO: Add citation)